top of page

 How it works

-1. Write a letter/email to your House Representative or Senator, or make a donation related to this month's issue (details below).Take a screenshot/photo of your letter/email or donation.
+1. Make a donation related to this month's issue.
+Take a screenshot/photo of your donation.

 3. Join our FB group for the zoom link (posted the day of the session) and to keep up-to-date on upcoming listening sessions & announcements.